michaelnugent/ai-context-manager/README.md

 In the chat area enclosing a url as #https://raw.githubusercontent.com/michaelnugent/ai-context-manager/main/README.md# will attempt to fetch the content at that url and feed it into the context.
 The prompt instructs the AI to tell you if there was an error, but 🤷.

 Settings allow you to set up openai or ollama credentials and endpoints.
 The default endpoint for openai is the official openai one.
-Ollama default to localhost.
+Ollama defaults to localhost.
 You can also choose if you want to use jina.ai or the internal algorithm for pulling in web content.
 Jina is cleaner,  non-private and can only see the internet.
-Sometimes the internal one can is sometimes smarter and can see local networks.
+Sometimes the internal one is smarter and can see local networks.